Czesław Miłosz: University of California, Berkeley

 At the same time, Miłosz continued to publish in Polish with an émigré press in Paris.
 His poetry collections from this period include King Popiel and Other Poems (1962), Bobo’s Metamorphosis (1965), City Without a Name (1969), and From the Rising of the Sun (1974).

 During Miłosz's time at Berkeley, the campus became a hotbed of student protest, notably as the home of the Free Speech Movement, which has been credited with helping to "define a generation of student activism" across the United States.
 Miłosz's relationship to student protesters was sometimes antagonistic: he called them "spoiled children of the bourgeoisie" and their political zeal naïve.
 At one campus event in 1970, he mocked protesters who claimed to be demonstrating for peace and love: "Talk to me about love when they come into your cell one morning, line you all up, and say 'You and you, step forward—it’s your time to die—unless any of your friends loves you so much he wants to take your place!'"
 Comments like these were in keeping with his stance toward American counterculture of the 1960s in general.
 For example, in 1968, when Miłosz was listed as a signatory of an open letter of protest written by poet and counterculture figure Allen Ginsberg and published in The New York Review of Books, Miłosz responded by calling the letter "dangerous nonsense" and insisting that he had not signed it.

 After 18 years, Miłosz retired from teaching in 1978.
 To mark the occasion, he was awarded a "Berkeley Citation", the University of California's equivalent of an honorary doctorate.
 But when his wife, Janina, fell ill and required expensive medical treatment, Miłosz returned to teaching seminars.
+The year 1978 also marked the publication of his second English-language poetry anthology, Bells in Winter.